shayanahmad1999/laravel-mongodb/README.md

 ```

-## Or Setup New Project Laravel With mongooDB
+# Or Setup New Project Laravel With mongoDB

-# 🚀 Laravel + MongoDB Integration Guide
+## 🚀 Laravel + MongoDB Integration Guide

 This project integrates the Laravel framework with MongoDB for robust, scalable, and flexible NoSQL data handling.